signum-network/CIPs/SIP/sip-40.md

 # Motivation
-The following standard allows for the implementation of a standard API for NFTs within smart contracts.
+The following standard allows the implementation of a standard API for NFTs within smart contracts.
 This standard provides basic functionality to track, trade  and transfer NFTs.

 **What is a Non-Fungible Token?**